Nine call center initiatives to consider

 “Of course, just teaching these phrases and concepts in training isn’t enough.
 Your team needs to actually use them.
 Which means you’ll need good scripts as well as practice.” – Dann Albright, Embrace Active Learning (and 7 More Call Center Training Tips), Continu; Twitter: @continu

-19. While you can provide guidance in the form of empathy statements, keep in mind that you can’t script empathy. “’You can’t script empathy,’ says Bruce Temkin, managing partner of Temkin Group, a customer experience consultancy in Boston.
+19. While you can provide guidance in the form of empathy statements, keep in mind that you can’t script empathy. “’You can’t script empathy,’ says Bruce Temkin, managing partner of Temkin Group, an omnichannel customer experience consultancy in Boston.
 ‘The right way to do it is to teach the agents about why you’re trying to show empathy, what is it, and why is it important.’

 “For empathy to be genuine, Temkin says. the agents must have autonomy over how they respond, and choose what course of action to take and what words to say.
 After all, even the best actor will sound wooden after 10 repetitions of a similar script.” – Bruce Temkin, as told to Katherine Reynolds Lewis, Dear Customer Service Centers, Please Stop It With the Scripted Empathy, Fortune; Twitter: @FortuneMagazine